 The REF 542plus unit provides a wide range of logical functions so that each specific requirement can be met.
 The functions include logical gates such as AND, OR, timers, counters, pulse generators, flip-flops and so on.
 All functions in the switchgear are specified in collaboration with ABB.
-The REF 542plus configuration is a file, which is then downloaded into the unit via the optical serial port on the HMI.
-The Operating Tool allows also these additional functions, once connected to the HMI via the serial cable:
+The REF 542plus configuration is a file which is then downloaded into the unit via the optical serial port on the HMI or via Ethernet TCP/IP port.
+The Operating Tool allows also these additional functions once connected to the HMI via the serial cable:

 - Protection functions setting

 - Measurement values read-out

-- On-line binary inputs and outputs status read-out
+- Online binary inputs and outputs status read-out

 - Fault recorder data acquisition

-The Operating Tool allows on line, real time monitoring of the internal control signals and logic states, a powerful tool for application debugging.
+The Operating Tool allows an online, real-time monitoring of the internal control signals and logic states, a powerful tool for application debugging.